ramon-astudillo/NLSE/README.md

 ## Instalation

-The code is OLD, it uses Python2 and theano.
+The code uses Python2 and theano.
 I recommend a virtual environment and upgrading to latest install tools

     virtualenv venv
     source venv/bin/activate